Thomas Cordrey

 High-Profile Clients and Sensitive Cases

-Thomas is particularly used to acting for high profile clients including in relation to sensitive cases such as those involving historical sexual harassment allegations.
+Thomas is used to acting for high profile clients including in relation to sensitive cases such as those involving historical sexual harassment allegations.
 Thomas is author of a leading text covering anonymity orders and restricted reporting.
-Recent high-profile clients include a top Premier League football club, a well-known King’s Counsel, a household-name UK billionaire, a tier 1 Barristers’ Chambers and an ultra high net worth Kuwaiti employer.
+High-profile clients include a top Premier League football club, a household-name UK billionaire, a tier 1 Barristers’ Chambers, an ultra high net worth Kuwaiti employer and a well-known King’s Counsel.

 Investigations and Reports